Gatorade: Re-branding

 G Series Pro, a brand extension initially developed for professional athletes, began to be sold in GNC and Dick's Sporting Goods stores in the U.S. in 2010 after first being available only in professional locker rooms and specialized training facilities.
 Also in 2010, Gatorade introduced the G Natural Gatorade line which is made with "natural flavors and ingredients", specifically sweetened with Stevia and sold in Whole Foods grocery stores within the United States.
 G Natural was released in two flavors: G Orange Citrus and G2 Berry.
-The G Series began to replace prior iterations of Gatorade product lines in the U.S. (the brand's highest volume market) in 2010, and Canada in 2011.
+The G Series began to replace prior iterations of Gatorade product lines in the U.S. (the brand's highest volume market) in 2010.
 While Gatorade products have historically been developed for athletes engaging in competitive sporting events, a separate line of products formulated for consumption before, during and after personal fitness exercise was introduced in the U.S. in 2011.
 Labeled under the name G Series FIT, this product line consists of pre-workout fruit-and-nut bites, lightly flavored electrolyte replacement drinks, as well as post-workout protein recovery smoothies.

+G Organic with interest from consumers and two years of research, Gatorade developed an organic version of the sports drink.
+The product was launched in 2016 with three initial flavors (Lemon, Mixed Berry, and Strawberry), was USDA certified organic through each step of the process, contained sea salt, and no artificial colors.

-In March 2021, Gatorade released Gx Sweat patch, which measures a user's sweat and hydration.
+Gx Sweat, in March 2021, Gatorade released Gx Sweat patch, which measures a user's sweat and hydration.
 It is the company's first wearable product.